Robin Olsen holds a B.Sc In Computer Systems and has over 20 years of IT Experience. In that time he has worked in many different industries

 Advancements in manufacturing and production technology enabled the widespread adoption of existing technologies such as communications and rail networks, gas and water supply, and sewage systems, up until then restricted to a few select cities.
 This expansion of rail and telegraph lines after 1870 allowed for the unprecedented movement of people and ideas.
 In the same time period, new technological systems, such as telephones and electrical power grids, were introduced.

 The 3rd Industrial Revolution involves the rapid digitization of production methods.
-Incidentally we are living through this one as we speak.
-Industry 3.0' is punctuated by the convergence of technologies such as software, novel materials, more dexterous robots, new processes and web-based services.
+We are living through this one as we speak.
+It involves the convergence of technologies such as software, novel materials, more dexterous robots, new processes and web-based services.

 These new methods and technologies have altered the very makeup of our factories and production methods.
 Work has been centralized in many areas and the size of individual work forces has shrunk.
 This loss of work force is consistent and non reversible.
 The jobs did not just 'move overseas', they disappeared completely from the landscape.
 The result of this revolution is a reduced work force and more customized factories.